feisabel/Operating-systems/README.md

 Run `make`

 #### Test
+---

 ##### To check part 1 of the work 1.1:

 Run `./part1`

-Remember to use ctrl+C to stop execution as this program will never stop running on its own.
+Use ctrl+C to stop execution as this program will never stop running on its own.

 ##### To check part 2 of the work 1.1:

 Run `./part2` and enter the PID of the process

 ## Work 1.2:
+---

+This project simulates a traffic light for CPU usage.
+If the CPU usage x is:
+- x <= 25% : green LED lights up
+- 25% < x <= 50% : yellow LED lights up
+- 50% < x <= 75% : red LED lights up
+- 75% < x : all leds blink frenetically

+The user can click a panic button to kill the process using most CPU.

 ### Set up environment
 ---
-You need to install the stress and cpulimit packages on the beaglebone:
+You need to install the stress and cpulimit packages on the BeagleBone Black:

 Run `apt-get install stress`
 Run `apt-get install cpulimit`

+On the BeagleBone Black, put the red LED on P9_14 (gpio50), the yellow LED on P9_16 (gpio51), the green LED on P9_22 (gpio2) and the button on P9_30 (gpio112).

 ### Build & development
 ---